-Josep Maria Pou plays Roald Dahl, the eccentric writer of international fame, author of hits such as Matilda, Charlie and the Chocolate Factory and The Witches, who saw how some controversial statements of his angered the press, affecting his reputation, with unforeseeable consequences.
+Josep Maria Pou portrays Roald Dahl, the eccentric and internationally renowned writer, author of hits such as Matilda, Charlie and the Chocolate Factory and The Witches, who saw how some of his controversial statements set the press ablaze, damaging his reputation and leading to unforeseeable consequences.

-Directed by Josep Maria Mestres and inspired by real events, Mark Rosenblatt’s play offers a multifaceted portrait of a terribly charismatic literary figure and explores, with a sharpness that is not without humor, the difference between reasoned opinion and the dangers of rhetoric dictated by prejudice.
+Directed by Josep Maria Mestres and inspired by real events, Mark Rosenblatt’s play offers a multifaceted portrait of a terribly charismatic writer and explores, with sharpness not devoid of humor, the difference between reasoned opinion and the dangers of rhetoric driven by prejudice.

 Text: Mark Rosenblatt